stackblitz/docs/docs/guides/user-guide/environment-variables.md

 ---
 title: Environment Variables
-description: 'How to work with sensitive data using Codeflow'
+description: 'How to work with sensitive data using StackBlitz'
 og_image: environment-variables.png
 ---